High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \subsection{Tuning \iouring{} for the Storage Engine}

 Utilizing \iouring{}'s key capabilities enabled us to implement an asynchronous architecture whose performance is determined by CPU cycles spent on I/O processing.
-This forms the basis for applying \iouring{}'s low-level features to reduce I/O overheads.
-However, the effectiveness of \iouring{}'s features also depends strongly on workload characteristics, as discussed next.
+This forms the basis for applying low-level features to reduce I/O overheads.
+However, the effectiveness of \iouring{}'s features also depends on workload characteristics, as discussed next.
+The applicability of these features to multi-threaded execution is evaluated separately in \Cref{subsubsec:bm_multithreaded}.